 Starring: Amy Adams, Jeremy Renner, Forest Whitaker, Michael Stuhlbarg, Tzi Ma

-In Arrival, we follow the heartfelt story of a linguist expert whose life takes a sudden turn when extraterrestrial strangers visit Earth.
-In her attempt to understand and communicate with these aliens, we learn about the complexities of the past, present, and future of her life.
+In Arrival, we follow the heartfelt story of a linguist expert whose life suddenly changes when extraterrestrial strangers visit Earth.
+In her attempt to understand and communicate with these aliens, we learn about the complexities of her past, present, and future life.

 2001: A Space Odyssey (1968)